 For DINO, we use the extended implementation by \citet{amir2021deepvitfeatures}\footnote{\url{https://github.com/ShirAmir/dino-vit-features}}.
 It uses overlapping patches with stride 4 to enlarge the feature map's size.
 We use the feature at the 11th layer of the dino\_vits8 model taking a 448x448-resized image as input.
 We average it with the features of the horizontally flipped image.
 While DINO cannot accept text queries, its feature captures more fine-grained information than LSeg's.

-We visualize features of teacher networks, LSeg and DINO, in Figure~\ref{fig:visualize_pca_features}.
-We also visualize features of NeRF in Figure~\ref{fig:nerf_feature_bad}.
+We visualize features of teacher networks, LSeg and DINO, in Fig.~\ref{fig:visualize_pca_features}.
+We also visualize features of NeRF in Fig.~\ref{fig:nerf_feature_bad}.
 For visualizing feature spaces, we use scikit-learn's \texttt{sklearn.decomposition.PCA}~\citep{scikitlearn2011}.
-We calculate 3-dimensional PCA components using the teacher's feature map of the first frame of training view image, and visualize features by the components as RGB, normalized with min-max values with outlier removal.
+We calculate 3-dimensional PCA components using the teacher's feature map of the first frame of the training view images, and visualize features by the components as RGB, normalized with min-max values with outlier removal.
 Although the 3-dimensional PCA cannot perfectly visualize the feature space, we show the results for reference and understanding.

-As explained, although the features of both models are sufficiently view consistent, their semantic resolution seems different.
+As explained, although the features of both models are sufficiently view-consistent, their semantic resolution seems different.
 LSeg tends to show boundaries with coarse-grained categories, possibly due to the bias in the training datasets.
 The result will be changed if we train LSeg with other datasets focusing on fine-grained parts or regions.
-In contrast to LSeg, DINO produces fine-grained features, where we can feel most of the original edges.
+In contrast to LSeg, DINO produces fine-grained features where we can feel most of the original edges.
 This enables a wide range of decomposition based on various queries as we confirmed in the experiments.
 However, even with DINO, the finest-grained details in high resolution are still challenging to capture, e.g., the ribs of T-rex.
 The improvement of feature encoders will push the boundary of the decomposition quality of complex objects.